 Part IV: Workshop on Research Postgraduate Supervision (for Assistant Professor Grade only)

 The fourth part is for Assistant Professors only.
 This workshop will provide a practical overview of best research supervision practices, including explicit examples from various disciplines.
 Experienced Professors will share their strategies on how to support and manage research postgraduates successfully.
-Invitation will be sent individually when the workshop becomes available (likely in Nov or Dec 2014).
+This Part will run once a year.
+Invitation will be sent individually when the workshop becomes available.